uwhackweek/docker-template/README.md

 ### How to use this template repository

 1. Click 'Use this Template' to create a copy of the configuration under your organization
-2. Edit README.md to replace all occurances of `uwhackweek/docker-template` to your repo name (for example `uwescience/snowexhack2021`)
+2. Edit README.md
+2. Edit `.env` and `docker-compose.yml` with your container storage `org/repository`
 3. Ensure you have [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for DOCKER_USERNAME and DOCKER_PASSWORD
 4. Build with GitHub Actions simply by pushing to GitHub:
     * Commits to 'main' branch build image, by git commit sha and 'latest', and push to DockerHub and Quay.io